Eurosport 1

-Eurosport 1 is a French television sports network channel which is a division of Eurosport and a subsidiary of Warner Bros.
+Eurosport 1 is a television sports network channel which is a division of Eurosport and a subsidiary of EMEA version of Warner Bros.
 Discovery.
 Discovery took a 20% minority interest share in December 2012, and became majority shareholder in the Eurosport venture with TF1 in January 2014, taking a 51% share of the company, On 22 July 2015 Discovery agreed to acquire TF1's remaining 49% stake in the venture.

 The channel is available in 73 countries, in 21 languages providing viewers with European and international sporting events.
 Eurosport first launched on European satellites on 5 February 1989.
 On 13 November 2015 Eurosport changed the name of its main channel into Eurosport 1.

 Sporting events

 Eurosport provides viewers with European and international sporting events, certain events are not available in a particular country due to Eurosport not being the rights holder in that territory.